• Skip to primary navigation

 Seriously, your grill parties shouldn't suffer.

-Here’s a crazy truth: there are top-notch swaps that can save your menu.
-Think outside the bottle.
+Here's a crazy truth: there are top-notch swaps that can save your menu.
+Think outside the bottle (liquid smoke is a concentrated condiment made by condensing wood smoke from burning hardwoods, used to add smoky flavor).

-Ever tried smoked paprika on those ribs?
-Game changer.
+Ever tried smoked paprika on those ribs? useful.

 Or how about a dash of chipotle powder in that marinade?
 Your taste will thank us.